 Her mother started a campaign with a petition to reprieve the decision, but Ruth Ellis wanted no part in it.
 The execution was carried out as planned.

 Ellis was buried in an unmarked grave within the walls of Holloway Prison.

 The public reaction was overwhelming.

 There was an increase in public support for the abolishment of the death penalty as well more conversation on the issue in general.
 A component of those conversations was whether different degrees of murder should be distinguished.

-The death penalty wasn’t officially halted in the U.K. until ten years later, but in that timespan, no other women were sentenced to death.
+The death penalty wasn’t officially halted in the United Kingdom until ten years later, but in that time span, no other women were sentenced to death.
 Ruth Ellis the last woman in the U.K to be executed.

 If you found this interesting, you may want to read about the gruesome execution style of being hanged, drawn, and quartered.
 Then, you may enjoy reading about Assata Shakur, the first woman on the FBI’s most wanted list.